 - Learn the science behind how drugs affect bodies and brains.

-- Hear audio versions of each page while seeing embedded highlighting of the words being read.
+- Hear audio versions of each page while seeing a highlighting of the words being read.

-- View engaging videos about drug abuse and addiction, including: “Why Are Drugs So Hard to Quit?” and “Anyone Can Become Addicted to Drugs.”
+- View interesting videos about drug abuse and addiction including: “Why Are Drugs So Hard to Quit?” and “Anyone Can Become Addicted to Drugs”.

-“Easy-to-Read Drug Facts” is based on formative research about how adults with reading levels between fifth and eighth grade use web sites.
-The web site uses simple language, navigation, design, and features to address many of the common barriers to accessing information.
-It is an ideal resource for anyone interested in learning more about drug abuse.
+“Easy-to-Read Drug Facts” is based on research about how adults with reading levels between the fifth and eighth grades use websites.
+The website uses simple language, navigation, design and features to address many of the common barriers to accessing information.
+It’s an ideal resource for anyone interested in learning more about drug abuse.

-Originally, the mission of the SADD chapter was to help young people say “No” to drinking and driving.
-Today, the mission has expanded.
+Originally, the mission of the SADD chapter was to help young people say “no” to drinking and driving.
+Today the mission has expanded.
 Students have told us that positive peer pressure, role modeling and environmental strategies can prevent other destructive decisions and set a healthier, safer course for their lives.
-And that is why SADD has become a peer-to-peer education, prevention, and activism organization dedicated to preventing destructive decisions, particularly underage drinking, other drug use, risky and impaired driving, teen violence, and teen suicide.
+That is why SADD has become a peer-to-peer education, prevention and activism organization dedicated to preventing poor decisions, particularly underage drinking, other drug use, risky and impaired driving, teen violence and teen suicide.

 This year, millions of school children around the world will benefit from D.A.R.E.
 (Drug Abuse Resistance Education).
-This highly acclaimed program gives children the skills they need to avoid involvement in drugs, gangs, and violence.
-D.A.R.E. was founded in 1983 in Los Angeles and has proven so successful it is now implemented in over 75 percent of our nation’s school districts and in 41 countries around the world.
+This highly acclaimed program gives children the skills they need to avoid involvement in drugs, gangs and violence.
+D.A.R.E. was founded in 1983 in Los Angeles and has proven so successful it’s now implemented in over 75% of our nation’s school districts and in 41 countries around the world.

-Since 1975 the Monitoring the Future (MTF) survey has measured drug, alcohol, and cigarette use and related attitudes among adolescent students nationwide.
-Survey participants report their drug use behaviors across three time periods: lifetime, past year, and past month; for some drugs, daily use is also reported.
-Initially, the survey included 12th-graders only, but in 1991 it was expanded to include 8th- and 10th-graders.
+Since 1975, the Monitoring the Future (MTF) survey has measured drug, alcohol and cigarette use as well as related attitudes among adolescent students nationwide.
+Survey participants report their drug use behaviors across three time periods: lifetime, past year and past month; for some drugs, daily use is also reported.
+Initially, the survey included 12th graders only, but in 1991 it was expanded to include 8th- and 10th-graders.

 The Cool Spot was created for kids 11-13 years old by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-The NIAAA is the lead U.S. agency supporting research into the causes, prevention, and treatment of alcohol problems.
-It is a component of the National Institutes of Health, within the U.S. Department of Health and Human Services.
-One goal of AMPS was to give young teens a clearer picture about alcohol use among their peers.
+The NIAAA is the lead U.S. agency supporting research into the causes, prevention and treatment of alcohol problems.
+It’s a component of the National Institutes of Health (NIH), within the U.S. Department of Health and Human Services.
+One goal was to give young teens a clearer picture about alcohol use among their peers.
 Teens tend to overestimate how much kids their age really drink.
 When they learn more accurate information, some of the pressure to drink can subside.

 Homes4Hearts.org is the website for the Carson City Foster Family Coalition.
-Our mission is to help support and recruit foster and adoptive families in the Carson City area.
+Their mission is to help support and recruit foster and adoptive families in the Carson City area.

-Our goal is to help you stay above the influence.
+The goal is to help you stay above the influence.
 The more aware you are of the influences around you, the better prepared you will be to stand up to the pressures that keep you down.
-We’re not telling you how to live your life, but are giving you another perspective and the latest facts.
+We are not telling you how to live your life, but we are giving you another perspective and the latest facts.
 You need to make your own smart decisions.

-Our organization is an awareness group that aims to educate the public about prescription drugs, over-the-counter medications, and medical devices that have the potential to cause patients serious harm.
-Our website is continually updated with drug recall news, recent FDA approvals, drug interactions, side effects, and current developments in the medical field.
+This organization is an awareness group that aims to educate the public about prescription drugs, over-the-counter medications and medical devices that have the potential to cause patients serious harm.
+Their website is continually updated with drug recall news, recent FDA (Federal Drug Administration) approvals, drug interactions, side effects and current developments in the medical field.

-Nutrition and fitness are vitally important for the growing bodies of children, adolescents and young adults.
-Never has this been truer than during the last few decades, when the rates of obesity, type 2 diabetes, high blood pressure, and other health problems have become more prevalent among younger people.
+Nutrition and fitness are extremely important for the growing bodies of children, adolescents and young adults.
+Never has this been truer than during the last few decades, when the rates of obesity, type 2 diabetes, high blood pressure and other health problems have become more widespread among younger people.
 Obesity is at the root of most of these health concerns.

-To address the growing cost to society associated with underage drinking, Congress appropriated funds to the Department of Justice’s Office of Juvenile justice and Delinquency Prevention (OJJDP) to fund the Enforcing Underage Drinking Laws (EUDL) Program.
-This program provides funding, training, and technical assistance to states in an effort to help develop comprehensive and coordinated initiatives to enforce underage drinking laws.
+To address the growing cost to society associated with underage drinking, Congress gave funds to the Department of Justice’s Office of Juvenile justice and Delinquency Prevention (OJJDP) to fund the Enforcing Underage Drinking Laws (EUDL) Program.
+This program provides funding, training and technical assistance to states in an effort to help develop comprehensive and coordinated ways to enforce underage drinking laws.

 Drugs and alcohol have a greater effect on teens than on adults.
 The signs of addiction can be difficult to understand, and many teens don’t realize the long-term damage drugs have on their bodies because the short-term side effects fade.
-Help is available for teens who have questions about drug abuse or think they are suffering from addiction.
+Help is available for teens who have questions about drug abuse or who think they’re suffering from addiction.

-An adolescent brain isn’t the same as an adult brain.
+A young person’s brain isn’t the same as an adult brain.
 For starters, according to research conducted at the University of Pittsburgh, the adolescent brain is inherently vulnerable to risk-taking activities.
 That’s because the parts of the brain that control behavior and place emphasis on future harms over current risks is still growing and changing during the teen years.
-That inherent need to take risks can make teens slightly more vulnerable to experiment with drugs, and it can also make these teens a little less likely to respond to treatment programs that are made for adults.
+That built-in need to take risks can make teens slightly more vulnerable to experiment with drugs, and it can also make these teens a little less likely to respond to treatment programs which are made for adults.

 That’s why it’s vital for teens to enroll in treatment programs that are made just for them.
 And there are certain things that teen programs simply must have.

-Ohio University students take a look at addiction and the heroin epidemic in Southeast Ohio.
-This article is the first in their series of stories chronicling the situation and what steps are being taken to combat it.
+Ohio University students took a look at addiction and the heroin epidemic in Southeast Ohio.
+The article using the button link below is the first in their series of stories chronicling the situation and what steps are being taken to combat it.